Lateral Bridge Clearances

 One method of making roadways safer is by constructing longitudinal rumble strips.
 The audible warning and vibration made when vehicle tires pass over rumble strips alert motorists that their vehicles have drifted out of their intended travel lane adjacent to a shoulder or the centerline, and that the driver needs to take corrective action to possibly avoid an accident.
 Rumble strips are constructed on the shoulders of divided highways and freeways; and on undivided roadways, rumble strips are constructed on the centerline and/or the outside shoulder of the pavement.
-Rumble strips shall not be constructed on bridge decks, including those with an HMA overlay, and on bridge approaches.
+Rumble strips shall not be constructed on bridge decks or on bridge approaches, but may be constructed on HMA overlays over bridge approaches.
+Do not construct rumble strips on concrete pavement.
 See the Standard Roadway Construction Details for rumble strip layouts and dimensions.

 Along the mainline of land service highways, shoulder rumble strips shall be constructed on inside shoulders that are 3 feet or greater in width and outside shoulders that are 6 feet or greater in width at locations where:

 • Crash data indicates an overrepresentation of roadway departure crashes as compared to the statewide average for the most recent 3 year period.

 • The shoulder approaching a bridge overpass or underpass is reduced or eliminated.
 (In this instance, the rumble strips shall be provided a minimum of 500 feet in advance of the bridge.)